Rolling (Suggested local club deadline: by February 28)

 As part of their fellowship application, applicants must explain how their graduate program and career align with one of the Rotary's six areas of focus: peace and conflict prevention/resolution, disease prevention and treatment, water and sanitation, maternal and child health, basic education and literacy, economic and community development.

-Applicants must be U.S. citizens or permanent residents.
+Preference is given to U.S. citizens or permanent residents.
+International students may apply, but must explain how they will maintain a lifetime commitment to Rotary.
 Students apply during their senior year, or as alumni.
 There are no age limits for application.
 Children and grandchildren of Rotarians are not eligible to apply.

-All Claremont College seniors are eligible to apply and may apply through Pomona’s process.
+All Claremont College seniors are eligible to apply.

 - Excellent leadership skills and potential